pauloroach/Docker-Simple-Lamp/README.md

 ### Notes

 If at running docker-compose up it displays "unauthorized: incorrect username or password" you must create an account at docker hub and after creating the user you need to issue the command docker login with your credentials

+You can contact me at paulo.guevara@gmail.com or my twitter @pauloguevara